radumarias/rencrypt-python/README.md

 # REncrypt

 A Python encryption library implemented in Rust.
 It supports `AEAD` with `AES-GCM` and `ChaCha20Poly1305`.
 It uses [ring](https://crates.io/crates/ring) to handle encryption.
-If offers slightly higher speed compared to other Python libs.
-The API tries to be easy to use but it's more optimized for speed.
+If offers slightly higher speed compared to other Python libs, especially for smaller chunks of data.
+The API also tries to be easy to use but it's more optimized for speed than usability.

 So if you want to achieve the highest possible encryption speed, consider giving it a try.